PRIDE uses a multidisciplinary and interdisciplinary team approach to achieve Functional Restoration that is:

 Maile Shea received her Masters of Science in Nursing from Georgetown University and graduated Summa Cum Laude.
 She is Board certified as a family nurse practitioner with prescription authority in Texas.
 Before coming to PRIDE in 2003, Maile worked in multiple areas of expertise including orthopedics, oncology, pediatric hematology, bone marrow transplant, family practice and urgent care.
 She is pleased to work in a multi-disciplinary setting at PRIDE and have the opportunity to partner in care with patients in all phases of rehabilitation and pain management.
 Away from the office, she enjoys yoga, reading and outdoor fitness.

-The RC department provides case management, vocational assistance, and mental health counseling.
-Case managers help patients overcome barriers to successful treatment, plan for the future, and communicate with insurance carriers, rehabilitation nurses, employers, attorneys, and vocational rehab counselors, to resolve case issues and maximize successful treatment outcomes.
-Mental health professionals, who specialize in the treatment of chronic pain, are available to provide support, teach effective coping strategies for managing pain and emotional stress, and educate patients about the relationship between their thoughts, mood, behaviors, and pain experience.
-Specific techniques to help patients cope with chronic pain include supportive counseling, individual and class room education, and skill building in areas such as relaxation, stress management, problem solving, goal setting, sleep strategies, and assertiveness.
+Behavioral Medicine integrates biological, behavioral, psychological, and social sciences within a biopsychosocial treatment model.
+Mental health professionals, who specialize in chronic pain rehabilitation, are available to provide support, teach effective coping strategies for managing pain and emotional stress, and educate patients about the relationship between their thoughts, mood, behaviors, and pain experience.
+Specific techniques to help patients cope with chronic pain include supportive counseling, individual and class room education, and skill building in areas such as relaxation, mindfulness, stress management, problem solving, goal setting, sleep strategies, and assertive communication.

 Information provided to PRIDE through voluntary online membership applications, meeting or seminar registrations, publication orders or subscriptions may include name, affiliations, business phone or e-mail addresses.
 This information is for internal use only to provide a requested product or service to the user.